ViSovereign/swww-switcher/README.md

 - [swww](https://github.com/LGFae/swww)
 - Images in one of: jpg, jpeg, png, webp, gif
 - Optional: Color generator like [matugen](https://github.com/InioX/matugen)
+- Optional: ImageMagick for splitting one images for multiple wallpapers

 ## Commands